 We need your permission to go ahead with any repairs where the costs will be higher than the consent limits for your property.

 We will contact you and ask you to respond within seven days to allow us to process the repair.
 If we get permission from the majority of owners, the work to go ahead.

 If we don't get consent for a repair, we will only ask for permission for the same repair again if you or a neighbour tell us about a material change in circumstances e.g. if the problem has got worse, or if enough owners change their minds for it to go ahead.
 You can find out more about the consent process and how we carry out repairs on our website.

 Where there is a risk to health and safety, we can go ahead with necessary repairs to protect all residents and their properties.

-Please be aware that we can apply to your local authority to have essential work enforced.
+We can apply to your local authority to have essential work enforced.
 This is generally a last resort, as we always strive to reach agreement with you and the other homeowners in your block first.

 Your repairs service